 We are revisiting our project Poetry Connections India Wales on the occasion of Diwali Cymru 2020 and the Connections Through Culture programme prepared by British Council Wales with a session on literary collaborations between India and Wales during the UK India Year of Culture three years ago.
 We have reconnected with the ten poets who participated in the project and asked them to look back at the experience and read from the work they co-created on video.
 You can watch a trailer and the videos on our channel below.

 Poetry Connections India Wales was one of the literary projects selected for the UK India Year of Culture programme on the occasion of 70th anniversary of India’s independence.
 The project brought together poets from both countries in a series of collaborative residencies that made it possible for them to ‘trade places’ by exploring each other’s home location and create new work.
 Alternating between the hustle and bustle of Indian metropolises and the peace and quiet of Welsh towns and rural locations, the project spanned the two countries from Thiruvananthapuram in South Kerala to Shillong in the North-East, and from Bangor in North Wales to Swansea on the south coast.

-The project will address the theme of “independence” in a series of creative encounters and exchanges that will have a ripple effect on the immediate environment in which the participating poets live and work.
+The poets addressed the theme of ‘independence’ in a series of creative encounters that had a ripple effect on the immediate environment in which they live and work.
 In artistic practice, independence means freedom to think, act and create beyond the confines of convention and economic necessity.
 But successful independence – of communities and individuals alike – also involves co-dependence, collaboration and understanding across divides and differences.
-At a time of global change which sees increasing friction between identities, we hope to open up a unique dialogue and formulate new narratives and ideas which both uncover and move beyond difficult histories.
+At a time of global change which sees increasing friction between nations, groups and identities, the project aimed to open up a unique dialogue and formulate new narratives and ideas that would both uncover and move beyond difficult histories.